 Many people worry that they cannot produce a list of references, as they may have recently relocated to the area.

-However, know that lenders do not require that the references be located near you, or even in the same state for that matter.
+However, lenders do not require that the references be located near you, or even in the same state for that matter.

 Besides just their names, your lender or finance manager will ask you for their addresses and phone numbers that they can be reached at.